 A key part of each program evaluation plan is developing and actively managing a detailed schedule for the evaluation, one that not only delivers reports on time but provides useful feedback on potential program improvements early in the review process.
 To meet timely reporting requirements, Navigant will develop this evaluation schedule based on PGL and NSG and the ICC's reporting deadlines provided in the Illinois EE Policy Manual and the availability of program data.

 Navigant will conduct “real-time” impact evaluation as the default approach for programs, except where we are limited by data availability or where there is no significant benefit from early analysis.
 For programs with TRM-based measures, Navigant will conduct an interim review of per-unit savings from tracking data during the second quarter (results by July 1 if data is available by April 30).
 For programs with non-TRM custom measures, Navigant will generally draw M&V samples one to three times during the program-year, depending on the number of completed projects, with the first sample drawn prior to July 1.
 We expect billing usage analyses will occur after the end of the program year.
 Final impact evaluation will take place after the program-year ends, when we receive final tracking data expected by January 30.
-Best efforts will be made to deliver draft reports by March 15, allowing for review time prior to wrapping up final versions by April 30.
+Best efforts will be made to deliver draft joint reports by March 15, allowing for review time prior to wrapping up final versions by April 30.
+For PGL and NSG only programs with only TRM-based measures, we will target draft delivery by April 15, with final reports by June 3.
+For PGL and NSG only programs with custom measures, we will target draft delivery by May 8, with final reports by June 26.

 Our general approach for sampling confidence and precision criteria is to attempt to achieve a 90 percent confidence interval with 10 percent precision within agreed upon sample frame segmentation.
 Where budget and schedule can accommodate, we will target a larger number of completions for NTG surveys than the minimum required for a 90/10 program-level result.
 If budget and time constraints are present, the following general strategies could be implemented in response: